Geometry of restricted information: the case of quantum thermodynamics: Conclusions

-Within this framework, the fluctuation theorem admits a natural geometric interpretation.
-Forward and backward processes define two absolutely continuous probability measures on the same gauge-invariant space of thermodynamic trajectories.
-The integrated fluctuation theorem reflects the normalization of these measures under a change in probability density and is therefore a structural identity, independent of equilibrium assumptions, degeneracies, or the specific form of driving.
-Geometry enters through the reduction induced by the thermodynamic gauge symmetry, which determines the relevant path space and the invariant measures.
+More generally, the framework is not restricted to energy measurements.
+By selecting a different observable, or a set of observables, one defines a corresponding thermodynamic gauge group and, consequently, a distinct thermodynamic description constructed within the same geometric structure.
+For instance, in a trapped-ion platform, one may consider energy measurements for the vibrational degrees of freedom while allowing full access to the internal (spin) degrees of freedom.
+This leads to a modified set of thermodynamic quantities and relations, reflecting the specific measurement constraints, while preserving the underlying geometric construction.
+In this sense, the present work does not propose a single alternative formulation of quantum thermodynamics, but rather a unified framework from which different thermodynamic theories emerge depending on the accessible observables.

-Entropy production is identified with the logarithm of the Radon–Nikodym derivative between the forward and backward path measures.
-Although it separates into contributions associated with probability weights and degeneracy factors, both arise from the ratio of the full measures on the reduced path space.
-The positivity of entropy production follows directly from this identification, expressing irreversibility as the distinguishability between ensembles of thermodynamic trajectories generated by the same dynamics but different reference states and fiber measures.
+Within this setting, the fluctuation theorems acquire a purely geometric meaning.
+Forward and backward processes define absolutely continuous probability measures in a space of a reduced trajectory space based on a common gauge, and the integrated fluctuation theorem expresses their normalization under a change in probability density.
+Entropy production is identified with the relative entropy between these measures, so that irreversibility emerges as the distinguishability of thermodynamic path ensembles rather than as a consequence of microscopic dissipation alone.

-This perspective leads to a unified geometric formulation of the laws of quantum thermodynamics.
-The zeroth law is associated with the existence of a consistent thermodynamic gauge symmetry, the first law with the unique decomposition of energy changes into invariant work and heat, and the second law with the positivity of the relative entropy between forward and backward path measures.
-The third law emerges as a singular limit in which the thermodynamic fibers collapse at zero temperature, rendering the reduced path space trivial and suppressing entropy production.
-Together, these results show that irreversibility in quantum thermodynamics arises as a geometric consequence of gauge reduction and limited observability.
+This perspective yields a unified geometric formulation of the thermodynamic laws: the zeroth law corresponds to the existence of a consistent gauge symmetry; the first law to the invariant decomposition of energy changes into work and heat; the second law to the positivity of relative entropy on the reduced path space; and the third law to a singular zero-temperature limit in which gauge orbits collapse and entropy production vanishes.
+Thus, irreversibility appears as a structural consequence of symmetry and limited observability.